IsaacCavallaro/password-generater/README.md

 - Display password options

 Bonus:
-- Ability to set the passowrd length
+- Ability to set the password length
 - One click copy link to clipboard